RosettaCommons/documentation/Metals.md

 * Metals followed by a "1" or "2" character (_e.g._ ZN1, CU2, etc.) are interpreted as the corresponding metal on PDB import.
 This can create problems (_e.g._ CO2 is interpreted as cobalt, not carbon dioxide).
 * This has not yet been tested with Cartesian minimization, the **cart_bonded** score term, or symmetry.
 These might create problems.
+* Within RosettaScripts, constraint weights must be turned on explicitly in a user-defined scorefunction.